weaveworks-guides/weave-net-legacy/weave-scope/README.md

 * Uncontained, Contained or Both
 * Network

-In addition to those high-level filters, your application can also show relative CPU and Memory consumption.
-When set to either of those filters, mousing over a Process, Container or Host displays provides a visual cue of these metrics.
+In addition to those high-level filters, your application can also show relative CPU and Memory consumption and when in the Processes view can show which have Open Files.
+When any of those filters are set, mousing over a node displays these metrics.

 **Filter Containers by Application and Show Memory:**![Weave Scope Container](../images/weave-scope/weave-scope-group-containers.png)